Psalm 45

 Notes

 The opening verse is a poet's prologue unlike anything else in the Psalter. רָחַשׁ לִבִּי דָּבָר טוֹב — "my heart overflows/bubbles up with a good/beautiful word."
 The verb רָחַשׁ means to stir, bubble, or well up — the image of a spring overflowing, or a pot boiling.
 The poet cannot contain what is in him.
-He declares his tongue to be עֵט סוֹפֵר מָהִיר — "the pen of a ready/swift scribe."
-A scribe in the ancient world was a highly trained craftsman; the metaphor asserts both skill and inspiration.
-The song is an artistic achievement as much as a devotional one.
+He calls his tongue עֵט סוֹפֵר מָהִיר — "the pen of a ready/swift scribe."
+The scribe was a trained craftsman; the metaphor claims both skill and inspiration.
+This is an artistic achievement as much as a devotional one.

-Verse 2 moves immediately to praise of the king's beauty: יָפְיָפִיתָ מִבְּנֵי אָדָם — "you are more beautiful than the sons of men."
-This intensive form of יָפֶה (beautiful) may be the only use of this doubly-intensified verbal form in the Hebrew Bible.
-The king's beauty is not merely physical; it extends to his lips: חֵן שְׁפוּכוֹת בְּשִׂפְתוֹתֶיךָ — "grace is poured/anointed upon your lips."
-His speech is gracious, his words are gifts.
+Verse 2 turns at once to the king's beauty: יָפְיָפִיתָ מִבְּנֵי אָדָם — "you are more beautiful than the sons of men."
+The doubly-intensified form of יָפֶה (beautiful) may be unique in the Hebrew Bible.
+The king's beauty is not merely physical; it extends to his speech: חֵן שְׁפוּכוֹת בְּשִׂפְתוֹתֶיךָ — "grace is poured upon your lips."
+His words are gifts.
 The result is divine blessing: עַל כֵּן בֵּרַכְךָ אֱלֹהִים לְעוֹלָם — "therefore God has blessed you forever."

 Verse 4 presents a triad of the causes for which the king fights: אֱמֶת וְעַנְוָה צֶדֶק — "truth and meekness and righteousness."
-The middle term is striking: עַנְוָה, "meekness" or "humility," is not typically a warrior virtue but a covenantal one — it is the characteristic of those who submit to God's will (Psalm 37:11; Numbers 12:3).
+The middle term is striking: עַנְוָה, "meekness" or "humility," is not a warrior virtue but a covenantal one — the mark of those who submit to God's will (Psalm 37:11; Numbers 12:3).
 A king who fights for truth, humility, and justice is being held to a standard that transcends mere military prowess.
-The phrase "let your right hand teach you awesome deeds" is unusual — the king's own right hand will instruct him through experience, the deeds themselves becoming his teacher.
+"Let your right hand teach you awesome deeds" is an unusual phrase — the king's own hand instructs him through action, the deeds themselves becoming his teacher.

 The King's Throne — "Your Throne, O God" (vv.
 6-7)